| Introduction A head of a school today faces many challenges. These derive

 your awareness of the sources of that resistance.
 Sources

-of resistance to change include:
+of resistance to change include: fear of the unknown

 lack of information